Glengarry Challenge Bonspiel (women)

 Chairpersons: Michelle MacEnroe, Erlene Puleo, Donna Caleo, Jan Rishel

 A competitive, in-house bonspiel, open to all Glengarries, to determine the women's club championship.
 Dress code is casual.

-The trophy then became associated with a daytime competition for a number of years and for a short time it was a mixed event.
+The trophy became a daytime competition for a number of years and for a short time it was a mixed event.

 In 2003, the competition was reactivated.
 A teapot was donated by Peggy Rotton, and a base was crafted by Mr. Burnett, Mary Ellen Sofinski's father-in-law.
 The winning team was declared the women's Club Champion, and the names of the team members were engraved on the base of the trophy.
 In 2008?, a silver bud vase and pins replicating the original trophy were donated by Enid Savett for the runners-up.
 The base for the trophy was crafted by Marge VanSlyke.